ByeBeihai/Polaris/Readme.md

 ```

 ## 5. About
  Polaris is an open source RISC-V processor aiming to perform high energy efficiency.
-In the early stage of design, it was hoped to be the basic computing unit of an open source muulti-core chip.
+In the early stage of design, it was hoped to be the basic computing unit of an open source multi-core chip.

  The development environment of Polaris relies on the [NutShell](https://github.com/OSCPU/NutShell) project, so you can see some codes of NutShell in this project.
-Specifically, currently the scalar ALU for RVI, the atomic part of the pipeline LSU and the divider still multiplex the uints of the NutShell.
+Currently the scalar ALU for RVI, the atomic part of the pipeline LSU and the divider still multiplex the uints of the NutShell.